 Goblin screams echoed through the forest, this time in pain and fear.
 Dulint raised his head, squinting into the darkness.

-Shapes moved on the ridge above.
 Tall, muscular figures hurling stones with deadly accuracy.
 The Zuraldi.

 The goblins broke, fleeing back the way they had come.
 Dulint sagged with relief, his forehead pressing against the cool earth.